Gadrawingz/Go-Small-Booking-App/README.md

 # Go-Small-Booking-App
+## Description

-This is a simple booking app for mastering go language from zero to hero by learning Variables, Data types, Packages,  and such.
+This simple booking app is for learning purposes and mastering go language from zero to hero by learning Variables, Data types, Packages, and other most essential features used in Go language.